polysyllabic/chaos/README.md

 capture card as well.
 Note that is **is** possible to run Chaos without OBS, meaning that it should be possible to play Chaos while streaming directly from your PlayStation, or even without streaming at all, although you will not be able to use overlays to show the current status of votes or the modifiers in effect.
+(This has not been tested.)

-What else you need:
+Additional Hardware (for all steups):

 - A DualShock 4 model CUH-ZCT2U controller
 - A Raspberry Pi 4